Virginia Tech® home

 • Tobacco curing, monitoring, and automation

-• Drones to assess crop development
+• Drones imaging: crop development and pest detection

 • Silvopasture